ADHD in boys

 • Organization

 This region orchestrates our high-level functioning: maintaining attention, organization, and executive function.
-A deficiency of dopamine within this brain region might cause inattention, problems with organization, and/or impaired executive functioning.
+A dopamine deficiency within this brain region might cause inattention, problems with organization, and impaired executive functioning.

 2. Limbic System

-This region is located deeper in the brain.
-It regulates our emotions and attention.
+This region is located deeper in the brain and regulates emotions and attention.
 A dopamine deficiency in this region might result in restlessness, inattention, or emotional volatility.

 3. Basal Ganglia

 These neural circuits regulate communication within the brain.
-Information from all regions of the brain enters the basal ganglia and is then relayed to the correct sites in the brain.
+Information from all brain regions enters the basal ganglia and is relayed to the correct sites in the brain.
 A dopamine deficiency in the basal ganglia can cause inter-brain communication and information to “short-circuit,” resulting in inattention or impulsivity.

 4. Reticular Activating System